|“כל המתאבל על ירושלים זוכה ורואה בשמחתה” (תענית ל:)|

 We repair the sin of the spies, Rav Kook explained, with teshuvat ha-mishkal, with a good that counterbalances the evil.
 We must show excitement and joy as the Land of Israel is rebuilt, stone by stone.

-As Rabbi Yehuda HaLevi noted at the end of his masterpiece, The Kuzari:
+As Rabbi Yehuda HaLevi noted at the end of his classic work, The Kuzari:

 |“Jerusalem will not be rebuilt until the Jewish people yearn for it with an utmost longing, until they cherish its very stones and dust.”|